Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 \textit{Step 2: $\Gb$ is an arbitrary generalized standard pseudo-reductive group.} Semiautomorphisms of $\Gb$ restrict to semiautomorphisms of the derived subgroup $\mathcal D(\Gb)$, which is characteristic in $\Gb$ (and perfect, by Proposition \ref{proppsredmulunip}).
-As above, we would like to apply Example \ref{exmpmainlift} to the sequence
+As above, we would like to apply Lemma \ref{lemmainlift} to the map $\mathcal D(\Gb)\hookrightarrow\Gb$ and to $M = \Gb(k_s)/\mathrm Z_{\Gb}(k_s)$; the four conditions of the lemma are clearly satisfied.
+Again similarly to Step 1, we consider the sequence

-which we note is (left-)exact by Proposition \ref{proppsredsubgrpcenter}.
-For this, we must show that the commutative quotient on the right is a $p$-group.
+which we note is (left-)exact by Proposition \ref{proppsredsubgrpcenter} and we have to show that the commutative quotient on the right is a $p$-group.
 The required property follows from the exact sequence